-Then he shook his head and stared into the golden crown of his beer for a few moments as if there was some memory he had to put to rest before being able to find out what to say next.
+Then he shook his head and stared into his drink for a few moments as if there was some memory he had to put to rest before being able to find out what to say next.

 She quickly turned back to lean against the bar counter, so she didn’t have to look Eisenhower directly in the eyes anymore.
 They were as blue and intense as any set of eyes she had ever seen on a younger man, and she felt uneasy looking into them for too long.

-The Indian chose his spot at the bar—but in respectful distance from Carrie.
+Ike chose his spot at the bar—but in respectful distance from Carrie.
 Even so, she felt that he was standing too close to her by any measure.
 Perhaps that kitchen door was still a good idea?
 But she really, really needed that last drink …

 “I think our lady-friend here has drunk most of my whiskey,” Doris then said, sending Carrie ‘that glance’.

-“You thinking about the brew or Jonah?”
+“You thinking about the booze or Jonah?”

-She nodded and looked at her glass, wanting to take another gulp but feeling something in her resist.
+She nodded and looked at her glass, wanting to take another gulp but felt something in her resist.
 “Look,” she said, after long seconds of silence, “believe it or not, I do appreciate the concern.
-But I’m really not sure I should be concerned myself.
+But I’m really not sure I should be concerned about myself.
 Not anymore.
 I’m not going to back down for such a type as Jonah.”

-“He is dangerous,” the stranger said.
+“He is dangerous,” Ike said.

 “Yeah,” Carrie said reluctantly, “I’d be lying if I said I didn’t know.”